MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/run-and-debug-vscode.md

     ![Screenshot of using cURL to connect to the API server.](../media/run-and-debug/run-curl-command.png)

 1. When the breakpoint you set earlier is hit, app execution will pause.
-At this point, you can do standard debugging tasks such inspect variables, look at the call stack, and set additional breakpoints.
+At this point, you can do standard debugging tasks such inspect variables, look at the call stack, and set other breakpoints.
 Press `<F5>` to continue running the app.
 The sample app returns an empty list.

 ## Debug a React Frontend app